yaodan-zhang/algo-trading-env/alpha/README.md

 # Alpha Library

-This folder stores production alphas (implemented by toy alphas) for each asset type.
+This folder stores production alphas (implemented by toy alphas) for each asset type, and each asset type are expected to have different alphas of interest in general.
 An alpha is a technical indicator calculated using an asset's candlestick price data over a certain timeframe.
 The alphas aims to provide insights for an asset's price behavioral during the timeframe to signal probable automatic trading activities.

 ## References: